 Refrigerate until ready to serve.

-If you are hosting a pool party, be sure to check out my recipes for making a Veggie Pizza Fish appetizer and Mediterranean Grilled Vegetable Pizzas.
 You’ll make a splash with your party guests by serving them all of these amazing pizzas.

 Embrace the beautiful weather that we are having and make some of these gorgeous and scrumptious Summer Fun Recipes.